God and Evil

 Another view is that life on earth is a test to see whether we deserve heaven.
 If so, first it is a cruel test.
 Second, even if some people pass the test, particularly because they and their loved ones do not experience the worst kind of misery and suffering, that does not make the test fair for those who do suffer in that way, whether they pass or not.
 Little crack babies and others with severe birth defects possibly don't even have a chance to pass the test before they die.
 And their suffering is hardly fair in order to test other people.

 There is also the view that God has created the "best of all possible worlds" and that therefore any other way He or anyone would have made this universe would have been worse.
 First, that is difficult to imagine.
 Most people, if they put their mind to it, have ideas about how the world could be better.
-In fact, we are often trying to improve life for ourselves, for our children, and for our fellow human beings, instead of saying there is no need for improvement.
+In fact, we are often trying to improve life for ourselves, for our children, and for our fellow human beings, often successfully, instead of saying there is no need for improvement and no possibility of it.
 More importantly, those who believe this is the best of all possible worlds also often believe that passing the test here will lead to heaven, which is an even better world.
 But if this is the best of all possible worlds, there cannot be a better one.
 This would have to be the closest possible to paradise or heaven.

 Two other alleged rationales for evil are popular: (1) that suffering results in some cases from natural disasters, which are simply the result of natural laws.
 And that natural laws are necessary or we would not be able to have any control over our lives at all, never knowing what the effects of any given cause would be.
 And (2) man-made evil occurs because God has given man free will, and it is more important that we be free, even if some people choose the wrong thing, than that we all be robots who are programmed with no choice about how we actually behave.